All right, news roundup, information overload hour.

 I'm sure you do.

-Absolutely I do, yes.
+Absolutely, I do, yes.

-You have women's sports, and how about they create another category we'll call trans sports.
+Okay, so you have men's sports, you have women's sports, and how about they create another category we'll call trans sports.

-You know, I think in an ideal world, uh, if we could work out the finances behind it, if we could garner enough people to play in this division, um, kind of iron out all the kinks and the logistics of it.
+You know, I think in an ideal world, if we could work out the finances behind it, if we could garner enough people to play in this division, kind of iron out all the kinks and the logistics of it, I think this is the perfect solution to the problem, especially in sports where you're competing individually, like swimming or track and field or whatever that might look like.

-Um, I think it's a way to truthfully embrace the trans community.
+I think it's a way to truthfully embrace the trans community.

-Um it's a way to ensure everyone has athletic opportunity, everyone has chances for success, and everyone competes where it's fair and where it's safe, which is what my whole argument is behind allowing men to compete against women.
+It's a way to ensure everyone has athletic opportunity, everyone has chances for success, and everyone competes where it's fair and where it's safe, which is what my whole argument is behind allowing men to compete against women.

 It's not fair and it's not safe.